 - Able to meet deadlines and work independently

 Dates of Commitment:

 Note: This is a volunteer (non-paid) internship and all student work is done remotely using online tools such as Zoom, Google Docs, and other online collaboration tools.

-IP Justice is now accepting applications from interested US law students for internships with the IP Justice Cyberlaw and Policy Clinic for Fall 2021, Spring 2022, and Summer 2022.
+IP Justice is now accepting applications from interested US law students for internships with the IP Justice Cyberlaw and Policy Clinic for Spring and Summer 2022.

 We are also accepting applications from volunteer attorneys to work with us to achieve IP Justice’s law and policy objectives and assist in the development of the Cyberlaw and Policy Clinic.
 If you are a licensed US attorney with experience in intellectual property law and would like to donate some time and energy to IP Justice, we’d love to hear from you about the possibility of working together.

 Email cyberlaw@ipjustice(dot)org for more information regarding the internship or other volunteer opportunities available